MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/setup-nat-network.md

 ## Connect a virtual machine

-To connect a virtual machine to your new NAT network, connect the internal switch you created in the first step of the [NAT Network Setup](#create-a-nat-virtual-network) section to your virtual machine using the VM Settings menu.
+To connect a virtual machine to your new NAT network, connect the internal switch you created in the first step of this article to your virtual machine using the VM Settings menu.

 Since WinNAT by itself does not allocate and assign IP addresses to an endpoint (e.g. VM), you'll need to do this manually from within the VM itself - i.e. set IP address within range of NAT internal prefix, set default gateway IP address, set DNS server information.
 The only caveat to this is when the endpoint is attached to a container.
 In this case, the Host Network Service (HNS) allocates and uses the Host Compute Service (HCS) to assign the IP address, gateway IP, and DNS info to the container directly.